rlpy/rlpy/doc/tutorial.rst

        information

-To track the performance of the agent, the quality of its current policy is assessed `num_policy_checks` times per experiment.
-This is done by letting the agent interact for `checks_per_policy` episodes with the domain in so called **performance runs**.
+To track the performance of the agent, the quality of its current policy is assessed `num_policy_checks` times during the experiment (and one more time right at the beginning).
+This is done by letting the
+agent interact for `checks_per_policy` episodes with the domain in so called **performance runs**.
 During performance runs, the agent does not do any exploration but always choses actions that it thinks is optimal.
 This means,